rahulruben/whatsapp-clone/README.md

 # WhatApp Clone

-WhatsApp clone a whatapp representation in Reactjs using the Context API for state management</br />
+WhatsApp clone a whatapp representation in Reactjs using the Context API for state management<br />
 Firestore is used to store all the message as per the room ids<br />
 Used Google Authentication API from firebase to setup a login for WhatsApp